pow-auth/pow/guides/sync_user.md

 end
 ```

-This should always be done for any authorization actions, or any other actions that requires the actual value to be known.
-Do note that only the controllers that has the plug will have the reloaded user.
+This should always be done for any authorization actions or any other actions that require the actual value to be known.
+Do note that only the controllers that have the plug will have the reloaded user.
 In all other controllers, the old cached credentials will be loaded instead.

 If you would like to always fetch the user as it is in the database across all your controllers, you could instead set up a module plug and add it to your endpoint: